Resume of Michael Holland

 I write native CSS on an almost daily basis.
 I have also used SASS for some projects (such as customizing Bulma), as well as a bit of Stylus, which is popular with some Vue projects.

 Like so many web developers, Javascript is something I've been using more and more in recent years.
 My current work involves writing native “vanilla” JS — no JQuery, React, or any other frameworks — every day.
 That said, I am comfortable with JQuery and have used it a lot.
 I've been through training for Angular, React, and a few other frameworks, and have settled on Vue as the one that gets the job done for me with the minimum fuss.
-All my current personal projects are being built with Vue, often utilizing Nuxt and Vuetify.
+Many of my current projects utilize Vue for custom components.

-As mentioned above, most of my work these days involves email, which is a peculiar type of web development that allows some modern techniques but still requires some very “old school” code.
-The main platform I build for is Adobe Campaign Standard, but I also work in Klaviyo, Salesforce (Exact Target), Marketo, Site Impact, and Alterian.
+As mentioned above, most of my work these days involves email, which is a peculiar type of web development that allows some modern techniques but still requires some very “old school” code and arcane knowledge of how to work around specific issues.
+The main platforms I build for are Adobe Campaign Standard, Klaviyo, and Salesforce (Exact Target).
+I also occasionally work in Marketo, Site Impact, and Alterian.
 See my portfolio for some examples.

 I've been using PHP as part of my personal website development, as well as free-lance work, for about 15 or more years.
 Yes, PHP is a beast, but if you want an interface to something or code to do a certain task, chances are you’ll find lots of options with PHP.
 And, it's fast.
 Some of the newer frameworks, like Laravel, definitely offer enough to help me get things done without too much extra work.
 I'm particularly liking the combination of Laravel’s lightweight Lumen product for developing APIs to support Vue front-ends.